PrasannaAdiga/spring-cloud-with-netflix/README.md

         SPRING_PROFILES_ACTIVE: docker
     ```

+### Spring Boot Actuator
+To Provide project specific informations
+  - Add the dependency 'spring-boot-starter-actuator'
+  - By default this plugin activates only 'health' and 'info' endpoints
+  - To add build related informations in to 'info' endpoint, add the below to build.gradle file of each micro services
+    ```
+      springBoot {
+        buildInfo()
+      }
+    ```
+    which produces the info endpoint as
+    ```
+      {
+        "build": {
+          "artifact": "service-product",
+          "name": "service-product",
+          "time": "2020-12-04T05:47:02.805Z",
+          "version": "0.0.1-SNAPSHOT",
+          "group": "com.learning.cloud"
+        }
+      }
+    ```
+  - To activate all other endpoints provided by the actuator plugin, use the below configuration
+    ```
+      management:
+        endpoints:
+          web:
+            exposure:
+              include: "*"
+    ```

 ### Spring Retry
 To run a microservice, after its dependent micro services are ready
   - Use spring retry plugin, to make each microservice to retry connecting to other dependent micro serivces until the dependent micro service is up and healthy.
 Spring retry plugin provides many configurations which we can use